get-convex/aggregate/README.md

 const randomId = await randomize.random(ctx);
 ```

-See more examples in `example/convex/shuffle.ts`, including a paginated shuffle.
+See more examples in [`example/convex/shuffle.ts`](example/convex/shuffle.ts),
+including a paginated random shuffle of some music.

 ## Offset-based pagination